frdedynamics/robotics-lab-documentation/source/texts/course-specific/bug2_exercise.rst

 .. figure:: ../../_static/images/ros/bug2_algorithm.jpg
           :align: center

 The bug2 controller should also host an **action server** which allows other ROS packages to send a target position for the robot.
+For help on how to implement an action server in python watch the video **Simple Action Implementation** in the **ROS Communications Patterns** playlist on canvas.
 The action message structure should look like this:

 ::